-First off: congratulations!
+First off: Congratulations!
 Whether you’re a vendor or a newly married person, you just participated in a major life event.
 We’re beyond honored you’re interested in sharing that moment with us here at Philadelphia Wedding.
 Here’s what you need to know about getting published on our blog and in our print magazine.

 WHAT WE’RE LOOKING FOR

 • Submissions beyond just weddings.
-Though real weddings are our top priority, we also publish engagement sessions, proposals, bridal showers, and more.
+Though real weddings are our top priority, we also publish engagement sessions, proposals, showers, and more.
 If it’s wedding-related, we want to see it!

 • Unique, creative, and one-of-a-kind celebrations.
-If it’s not something that’s already all over Pinterest, we want to see it!
+If it’s not something that’s already all over Instagram, we want to see it!
 This can range from the luxe (an ornate floral chandelier) to the simple (a pop-up wedding in an unusual location).

 • Sweet stories.
 Here at PW, we love a great story as much as we love great wedding photos.
-If you or a couple you’re working with had a really creative proposal, moved mountains to change a wedding to accommodate a loved one with an illness, or had something else especially sentimental happen in relation to the wedding, we’d also like to know about it.
+If you or a person you’re working with had a really creative proposal, moved mountains to change a wedding to accommodate a loved one with an illness, or had something else especially sentimental happen in relation to the wedding, we’d also like to know about it.

 HOW TO SUBMIT

-Not on Two Bright Lights?
-Absolutely not a problem.
 Please email us directly at firstname.lastname@example.org to submit.
 One submission per email please, and please include the following in the body of your email:

 • A *link* to a dropbox, pass gallery, or other photo gallery of 75-150 high-resolution images that we can download directly.
 Please do *not* directly invite us to a Dropbox folder, and please do not submit via Google Drive.
 Images should be 25-35 percent photos of the couple, and 65-75 percent detail shots from the day.
 Images should be in color, and they should include a mix of horizontal and vertical shots.